devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 		...
 	loupedeck.py (main drivers for each type of deck)
 	...
-	virtualdeck.py
-	xtouchmini.py
+	virtualdeck.py (main drivers for all virtual decks) xtouchmini.py (main drivers for each type of deck)
 ```

-# Deck Description
+# Deck Type

+Cockpitdecks discovers about deck capabilities through a Deck Type structure.

-A deck is presented to Cockpitdecks through a deck definition file.
+A deck is presented to Cockpitdecks through a deck definition file called a Deck Type.
 The deck definition file describes the deck capabilities:

 - How many buttons,
 - How many dials, if they can be turned, or pushed